AdamFariello/Nectar/README.md

 Click "load unpacked" top left corner of the page.
 Go to the folder where the files were downloaded -> client -> gui

+When you load the extension, a prompt will appear, go to section "Running"

+&nbsp;

+&nbsp;

-#### Using the extension
+## Running the extension
+---
-When you load the extension, a prompt will appear, asking for a port number, enter the port number used back in part 2.
+When you the extension is loaded, a prompt will appear, asking for a port number, enter the port number used back in part 2.
 (An alert will appear, letting you know that the connection has been established.)